What Is AI Agent Development Cost in 2026: Factors, Hidden Costs, and Tips to Save

 In order to establish a stable RAG pipeline, your development company should:

-• Choose and set up a vector database (e.g. Pinecone, Weaviate, Qdrant) to store embeddings.
+• Choose and set up a vector database (e.g., Pinecone, Weaviate, Qdrant) to store embeddings.

 • Construct an OpenAI, HuggingFace, or in-house model-based embedding pipeline to convert text into vector form.

-• Implement the vector retriever within your LLM orchestrator (e.g., LangChain, LlamaIndex, or custom one) to feed retrieved information into your prompt.
+• Implement the vector retriever within your LLM orchestrator (e.g., LangChain, LlamaIndex, or a custom one) to feed retrieved information into your prompt.

 Security and compliance requirements